garyhurtz/cmp_kitty/README.md

 * Implement more specific completion types

+* Add *strict_matching* to provide more control over which suggestions are returned

 ### Kitty Configuration

 This extension requires that Kitty is configured to allow remote control.
 Refer to the